rubynz/membership-register/README.md

 Clone this repository and run the following from the working directory:

     bin/setup
+    yarn install

-This will install dependencies and create a development and test database.
+This will install dependencies, create a development and test database, and install nodejs dependencies.

 ### Start